wrudnicki16/data_pull/README.md

 ```
 cat json_output/heroes.json | convert.js
 ```
-this will take the json output and run it through a script which converts the json to csv, so you can import it into excel files.
+this will take the json output and run it through a script which converts the json to csv and puts the output in heroes.csv.
+Then you can import this heroes.csv file to excel.

 ## Example Output
 ``` json